 Latest government statistics relating to the Enterprise Investment Scheme (“EIS”) show:

-- The majority of investment through EIS was investment into companies for the first time;
+- 60% of investment through EIS was raised by companies raising funds for the first time;

 - Most companies receiving EIS investment are in the high-tech and business services sectors.